deckgo/deckdeckgo/doc/components/components.md

 | alt | string |  | And alt information could be provided for accessibility reason. |
 | fullscreen | number | false | If set to true, the gif width and height will be related to the slide width and height respectively will be fullscreen. |

+### Note

+Of course, as other images add to a presentation build with [DeckDeckGo], gifs are lazy loaded.

 ## Youtube

 The "Youtube" component allows you to easily add a [Youtube](https://youtube.com) video in almost any slide of your presentation.